fanmo-yun/myc_corekit/README.md

-# c_dynamic_string
+# myc_corekit

-This is a small project to learn dynamic malloc in c.
+This is a small project to learn dynamic malloc string array and thread pool in c.